 Here’s where you need to enlist a friend who loves hanging out on the deck, and popping outside every once in a while to lift the lid on the kettle barbecue to check on the turkey’s progress.
 Find one of your friends who’s a tinkerer, and who will take seriously the job of keeping the coals at a constant 275°F to 325°F. Everybody’s counting on her or him.
 Get our BBQ Turkey recipe.

 Go ahead and call this stuffing if you want to—it’s a delicious, crunchy-topped casserole of diced bread, Pecorino cheese, cremini mushrooms, and fresh fennel, moistened with cream and broth and baked until the kitchen smells even more amazing than it already did.
-Stuffing, savory pudding—words are unimportant in the face of so much goodness.
+Stuffing, savory bread pudding—words are unimportant in the face of so much goodness.
 Get our Mushroom and Fennel Bread Pudding recipe.

 A dish called Celery Root and Squash Gratin with Walnut-Thyme Streusel—you pretty much know what you’re getting, and what you’re getting is going to be delicious.
 It involves a fair bit of peeling hard squash and celery root, scooping seeds, and slicing thin, but the end result makes every peeler-swipe worth it.
 Get our Celery Root and Squash Gratin with Walnut-Thyme Streusel recipe.